-Quite apart, however, from the inherent difficulties of the deliberative vision, a grave danger lurks that is well illustrated by E. U. developments.
-The great friends of the comitology process previously described are wont to defend it on the grounds that while the Council engages in national interest aggregation, the committees are deliberative, precisely because they are composed of subject matter experts dedicated to achieving economically and technologically best policy outcomes.8 The whole paraphernalia of "deliberation" is employed as a cover for technocratic government.
-Indeed a kind of super deliberation is imagined in which very knowledgeable people, devoid of any interests except the interest in truth, talk together.
-It is not even necessary to transcend the selfish interests brought to the table because all those interests are excluded in favor of disinterested, scientific decision makers.
-We are back to the New Deal blind faith in agency expertise or rather to an attempt at reviving a European faith in the public service serving the public order that has severely eroded.

-In transnational regimes, the desire to transcend national log rolling, the need to establish some sort of non-electoral legitimacy and the very real technical complexity of transnational regulatory issues create a natural push toward technocratic government under the camouflage of deliberation.
+Quite apart from the inherent difficulties of the deliberative vision, a grave danger lurks that is well illustrated by E.U. developments.
+The great friends of the comitology process previously described are wont to defend it on the grounds that while the Council engages in national interest aggregation, the committees are deliberative, precisely because they are composed of subject matter experts dedicated to achieving economically and technologically best policy outcomes.17 The whole paraphernalia of deliberation is employed as a cover for technocratic government.
+Indeed, a kind of super-deliberation is imagined in which very knowledgeable people, devoid of any interests except the interest in truth, talk together.
+It is not even necessary to transcend the selfish interests brought to the table because all those interests are excluded in favor of disinterested, scientific decisionmakers.
+Deliberation brings back New Deal blind faith in agency expertise, or rather is an attempt at reviving a European faith in the public service serving the public order that has severely eroded.
+In transnational regimes, the desire to transcend national logrolling, the need to establish some sort of non-electoral legitimacy, and the very real technical complexity of transnational regulatory issues create a natural push toward technocratic government under the camouflage of deliberation.